 EjbInjectionServices.registerEjbInjectionPoint(InjectionPoint injectionPoint) registers an @EJB injection point (on a managed bean) and returns a ResourceReferenceFactory as explained above.
-This service is not required if the implementation of Section A.1.9, "Injection Services" takes care of @EJB injection.
+This service is not required if the implementation of <<iinjection_services> takes care of @EJB injection.

 EJBInjectionServices.resolveEjb(InjectionPoint ij), which allows @EJB injection point to be resolved without prior registration was deprecated in Weld 2 and should no longer be used.
 An injection point should be registered properly using EjbInjectionServices.registerEjbInjectionPoint(InjectionPoint injectionPoint) instead.